guastallaigor/vue-tiez/README.md

 > **Note:**
 > This is an unofficial project.
-> I do not work or am I affiliated with ZEIT.
+> I do not work or am I affiliated with ZEIT

 ## Documentation